BiCroLab/iFISH-probe-design/algorithms.md

 title: Algorithms
 ---

-WHe included two algorithms in ifpd: one to design a single probe in a genomic region of interest (gROI), and the other to design a number of homogeneously spread probes in a gROI (i.e, to design a spotting probe).
-These algorithms are built upon the calculation of either single or spotting probe-related features.
-We will go more into the details of both festures and algorithms in the following sections.
+We included two algorithms in `ifpd`: the first to design a single probe in a genomic region of interest (gROI), and the second to design a number of homogeneously spread probes in a gROI (i.e, to design a *spotting* probe).

+Both algorithms are based on the calculation of either single or spotting probe-related features.
+We will go more into the details of both features and algorithms in the following sections.

 ##  Single probe design